hashicorp/terraform-provider-aws/website/docs/r/pinpoint_apns_channel.markdown

 * `token_key` - (Required) The `.p8` file that you download from your Apple developer account when you create an authentication key.
 * `token_key_id` - (Required) The ID assigned to your signing key.
 To find this value, choose Certificates, IDs & Profiles, and choose your key in the Keys section.

+## Attributes Reference

+No additional attributes are exported.

 ## Import

-Pinpoint APNs Channel can be imported using the `application-id`, e.g.
+Pinpoint APNs Channel can be imported using the `application-id`, e.g.,

 ```
 $ terraform import aws_pinpoint_apns_channel.apns application-id